Dario Gradi: Alleged involvement in UK football sexual abuse scandal

-In February 2019, The Guardian reported on a nine-page statement from Dario Gradi about what he knew regarding Barry Bennell.
+In February 2019, The Guardian reported on a nine-page statement from Gradi about what he knew regarding Barry Bennell.
 Gradi admitted to encouraging a close player-coach culture and to not making detailed background checks about Bennell because Crewe was trying to poach him from Manchester City "on the quiet".
 Club chairman John Bowler said Crewe had not appreciated the dangers of football being used as a means for a paedophile to prey on young boys ("documented procedures that are now in place for the protection of minors were not in place at that time"), while Gradi had not made detailed inquiries into Bennell's background ("He did not have any specific coaching qualifications but none were required and at the time the FA did not publish any guidance on child protection").
 However, former club secretary Gill Palin had been uncomfortable about Bennell.

 In August 2019, Chelsea's board apologised "unreservedly" for allowing Eddie Heath, a "prolific and manipulative sexual abuser", to operate "unchallenged".
 Its inquiry, led by barrister Charles Geekie QC, was also critical of former assistant manager Gradi.
 He was accused of failing to tell senior club staff about a sexual conduct allegation concerning Heath made by the parent of a young player.
 Gradi denied trying to "smooth over" the matter in a meeting with the boy's father and said he had reported the allegations to Chelsea manager Ron Suart.
 Gradi was accused by Geekie of giving "somewhat unlikely and unconvincing" evidence; Geekie also rejected Gradi's claim to have reported the matter to more senior staff, saying "this was a significant personal failure by Mr Gradi.
 It was a lost opportunity to expose Mr Heath and prevent further abuse."